BigSoftVideo/DOTEbase/glossary.md

 ### Search <a id='search'></a>

 _DOTEbase_ can [Search](search.md) in a DOTEspace for a text string in a variety of data/meta-data.

+### Select

+In the DOTEspace panel one can select more than one DOTEspace, Project and/or Transcript using `SHIFT` or `CTRL` (`SHIFT` or `OPTION` on macOS) and selecting the objects desired.
+This selected group can be used to restrict the scope in Search, Tag Manager and Canvas.

 ### Tag <a id='tag'></a>